 Trondheim Trondelag, Norway Travel Guide

 Norwegian cuisine developed historically around preserving food through salting, smoking, and drying.
-Trondheim, a coastal city and former capital, maintains a strong tradition of fresh seafood and local produce from the fertile Trøndelag region.
+Trondheim, a coastal city and former capital, maintains a strong custom of fresh seafood and local produce from the rich Trøndelag region.

 Modern Norwegian cuisine highlights fresh, seasonal ingredients, blending traditional methods having global influences.
 A growing focus on eco-friendliness and local resources is noteworthy.